 Comes with a miter gauge, rip fence, and various material blades

-Also available with an optional stand, this table saw employs a 15.0 AMP motor to deliver 4,500 RPM of sawing power which is adequate for commercial and construction use.
-The modular blade guard can be assembled and dismantled easily without requiring any tools and is designed to allow the user to see the blade as it cuts through the workpiece.
+Also available with an optional stand, this table saw employs a 15.0 AMP motor to deliver 4,500 RPM of sawing power, which is adequate for commercial and construction use.
+The modular blade guard can be assembled and dismantled easily without requiring any tools.
+Its design allows the user to see the blade as it cuts through the workpiece.
 The machine also has ample storage space for all the accessories and comes with a 1-year warranty.
-The highly functional table system also comes with a miter gauge, push stick, wrenches, a single carbide-tipped steel 32T blade, and a rip fence that can be adjusted to match various sizes, while a built-in scale enables more precise cuts.
-It is designed to give the user more control with a large on/off switch and a magnifying lens on the scale to help make faster and more accurate adjustments while cutting.
+The highly functional table system also comes with a miter gauge, push stick, wrenches, and a single carbide-tipped steel 32T blade.
+It also has a rip fence that can be adjusted to match various sizes and a built-in scale that enables more precise cuts.
+It is designed to give the user more control with a large on/off switch.
+A magnifying lens on the scale helps make faster and more accurate adjustments while cutting.
 According to some users, the guides on this table saw can get sluggish after prolonged use and require lubrication.

 Built for commercial work and on-the-job cuts

 Premium build quality and ultra-powerful 4,500RPM motor